adam-herrala-bricker/wedding/API_guide.md

 ### POST `/entry-check`

-Streamlines entry token verification.
+Checks whether the token in the header is a valid entry token for the referer.

-This checks whether the token in the header is a valid entry token for the referer.
-It's used by the frontend to smoothly exit the browser app when switching between `/` and `/demo`.
+This is used by the frontend to smoothly exit the browser app when switching between `/` and `/demo`.
 Otherwise, the user would be left with a shell of the site with no loaded content and lots of `400` responses.

 Parameters:
 - `none`